 What Is Children’s Motrin?

-Children’s Motrin is McNeil Healthcare’s trademark version of ibuprofen (iso-butyl-propanoic-phenolic acid) meant for use by children aged 2 to 11.
+Children’s Motrin is McNeil Healthcare’s branded version of ibuprofen (iso-butyl-propanoic-phenolic acid) meant for use by children aged 2 to 11.
 Ibuprofen is a non-steroidal anti-inflammatory drug (NSAID), which means it can be used without a prescription to treat pain and reduce fevers, unlike steroids.
 It has been available since the 1960s, and it is currently sold in a variety of forms from tablets to oral suspensions like Children’s Motrin.